WAKU-TAKE-A/node-red-contrib-ban-webcam-capture/README.md

 # node-red-contrib-ban-webcam-capture

-Node-RED node for capturing images from a webcam.
+This Node-RED node is designed for capturing images from a webcam.

-I am using chuckfairy's node-webcam.
+It utilizes the "node-webcam" module created by chuckfairy.